- What is an EIS?

 The 2008 AA study estimated that approximately $1.6 billion will be needed to implement the project.

-Trains would operate as frequently as every 7.5 minutes in each direction during the peak periods (morning and evening rush hours) and every 15 minutes during the off-peak.
-The operating plan will be reviewed and refined during the EIS phase to account for new information on demand and ridership.
+Trains would operate as frequently as every 15 minutes in each direction during the peak periods (morning and evening rush hours) and every 30 minutes during the off-peak.

 Trains would operate until around midnight every night.

 The following table shows estimated travel times between select locations.

 The Light Rail Alternative is estimated to carry 18,000 riders daily by 2040.
 A large portion of these represent new transit trips: trips that would otherwise be made by car.

 The GCL technology would be similar to the